Robert M. Solomon

-Robert M. Solomon is a former bishop of The Methodist Church in Singapore, serving from 2000 to 2012.
+Robert M. Solomon is a former bishop of the Methodist Church in Singapore, serving from 2000 to 2012.
 As bishop he was the head of this Christian denomination, which is one of the largest Protestant churches in Singapore.
-He is an ordained Methodist minister, elected by the other ordained ministers to serve a term as bishop.
+He is an ordained Methodist minister.

 Education

 Solomon earned an MBBS from the University of Singapore (now National University of Singapore) in 1980, an M.Div. (summa cum laude) from Asian Theological Seminary in 1984, an M.I.S.
 (Hons) (Intercultural Studies) from Alliance Biblical Seminary in 1984, and a Ph.D. in pastoral theology from the University of Edinburgh in 1993.

 Career

 Solomon has worked as a medical doctor and church pastor.
 He was a principal of Trinity Theological College, Singapore.
 He was first elected bishop in 2000 and re-elected in 2004 and 2008, whilst ending his full quadrennial thrice elected term in 2012 (serving a total of 12 years).
 As of 2005 he was also vice president of the National Council of Churches of Singapore.